Deep BSVIEs Parametrization and Learning-Based Applications: Convergence Analysis of the Deep Neural Scheme for BSVIEs

 \item for any \((t,s), (t', s') \in \Delta_T\) and \((x_1, x_2, y, z_1) \in \mathbb{R}^n \times \mathbb{R}^n \times \mathbb{R}^m \times \mathbb{R}^{m \times d}\), it holds that

 \end{enumerate} \end{assumption}

+\begin{remark} Assumptions \ref{ass:scheme_bsig} and \ref{ass:scheme_gf} ensure the well-posedness of the forward diffusion as well as the stability of the backward Volterra equation under time discretization.
+Compared to Assumption~\ref{ass}, only required for the existence of a continuous-time BSVIE solution, these assumptions strengthen the regularity of the coefficients to ensure the convergence of the discretization scheme proposed in \cite{hamaguchi2023approximations}.
+Specifically, besides the classical Lipschitz continuity and linear growth conditions, we impose sharper H\"older-type continuity in the time variables on the triangular domain $\Delta_T$.
+We note that such assumptions are standard in the numerical analysis of BSVIEs and are commonly used to control discretization errors. \end{remark}

-\paragraph{Forward SDE Approximation.} For the forward SDE, we use the classical Euler-Maruyama scheme, which discretizes the time interval $[0,T]$ into a uniform grid and approximates the continuous-time process by incremental updates driven by the drift and diffusion coefficients evaluated at discrete times.
+\paragraph{Forward SDE Approximation.} For the forward SDE, we use the classical Euler-Maruyama scheme, which discretizes the time interval $[0,T]$ into a uniform grid and approximates the continuous time process by incremental updates driven by the drift and diffusion coefficients evaluated at discrete times as follows:

 which satisfies the convergence estimate